digitalearthafrica/deafrica-sandbox-notebooks/Real_world_examples/Scalable_machine_learning/README.md

 # Scalable Supervised Machine Learning on the Open Data Cube

+* **Prerequisites:** This notebook series assumes some familiarity with machine learning, statistical concepts, and python programming.
+Beginners should consider working through the earlier notebooks in the [deafrica-sandbox-notebooks](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks) repository before attempting to run through this notebook series.

 ## Background

 Classification of satellite images using supervised machine learning (ML) techniques has become a common occurence in the remote sensing literature.
 Machine learning offers an effective means for identifying complex land cover classes in a relatively efficient manner.
 However, sensibly implementing machine learning classifiers is not always straighforward owing to the training data requirements, the computational requirements, and the challenge of sorting through a proliferating number of software libraries.
 Add to this the complexity of handling large volumes of satellite data and the task can become unwieldy at best.